 Thyroid eye disease is not just about the thyroid.
 It is an autoimmune condition that attacks the tissues around the eye, and it can move fast when it is active.
 Knowing what phase you are in changes everything about how it is managed.

 Thyroid eye disease (TED), also called Graves’ ophthalmopathy or thyroid-associated orbitopathy, is an autoimmune condition in which the immune system attacks the soft tissues and muscles inside the orbit, the bony socket that contains the eye.
 The muscles swell, the fatty tissue behind the eye expands, and the eye is pushed forward.
-This protrusion, called proptosis or exophthalmos, is the most visible sign of the condition but not the only one.
+This protrusion, called proptosis (also seen in orbital cellulitis) or exophthalmos, is the most visible sign of the condition but not the only one.
 The eyelids retract, the surface of the eye is exposed and uncomfortable, double vision can develop, and in severe cases the optic nerve is compressed at the back of the orbit.
 TED is most commonly associated with Graves’ disease, an autoimmune cause of an overactive thyroid, but it can occur with any thyroid status and occasionally with no thyroid disease at all.

 What You Need to Know About TED